FACULTY AND GUEST ARTISTS

 The 25/26 season includes recitals in series from San Diego, CA to Westfield, NJ with a program ranging from Mozart to Liszt and John Adams, as well as concerto debuts with the Baltimore and Hartford Symphonies.
 2018 marked the release of his first solo recording of music by Barber, Carter, and other American composers on the Steinway & Sons label for which BBC Music Magazine acknowledged his presence as a rising star.

-A frequent radio contributor, Petersen has performed on platforms such as McGraw-Hill Young Artists Showcase, From the Top, and Performance Today.
+A frequent radio contributor, Drew has performed on such platforms as McGraw-Hill Young Artists Showcase, From the Top, and Performance Today.
 His performances and profiles have been featured in The New York Times, New York Magazine, and the award-winning documentary “Just Normal” by Kim Snyder.
 An enthusiastic chamber musician, he has appeared on France Musique as part of a Verbier Festival piano trio.

 His inclusion in Andrew Solomon’s bestseller Far From the Tree sparked a national dialogue on raising extraordinary and different children.
 Dedicated to advocating for classical music and the arts, he was awarded the 2006 Davidson Fellows Award for his project, Keeping Classical Music Alive.
 He has also collaborated with Young Audiences NY to bring performances to New York City’s public schools.